-- A. Effective July 1, 2015, all salary ranges for classified employees covered by this Agreement will be increased by three (3%) percent. - B. Effective July 1, 2016, all salary ranges for classified employees covered by this Agreement will be increased by one point eight (1.8%) percent. - C. Employees who have been at Step L for six (6) consecutive years in the same salary range or more will progress to Step M. - D. The University will follow the State HR General Service Salary Schedule in effect July 1, 2015 through June 30, 2017, unless 24.1.A and B reflect a greater overall salary schedule/compensation plan. - E. Salary ranges for each Job Classification are identified in the Appendices.
+- A. Effective July 1, 2017, all salary ranges for classified employees covered by this Agreement will be increased by two (2%) percent. - B. Effective July 1, 2018, all salary ranges for classified employees covered by this Agreement will be increased by one (1%) percent. - C. Employees who have been at Step L for six (6) consecutive years in the same salary range or more will progress to Step M. - D. Should the General Services Salary Schedule yield a higher overall salary schedule compensation plan for the 2017-2019 Contract term, than what is reflected in Article 24.1.A and 24.1.B, the University agrees to follow the General Services Salary Schedule. - E. Except as otherwise set, salary ranges for each Job Classification are identified in the Office of Financial Management State HR Classified Job Listing. - F. Should salary ranges assigned to job classifications on the Office of Financial Management Human Resources, Classified Job Listing adjust upwards, those job classifications covered by this Agreement will adjust equally.